Tencent/tdesign-common/docs/mobile/api_v2/search.en-US.md

 ---
 title: Search
-description: Search box is used for users to input the search message and perform content search on the page.
+description: Search is used for users to input the search message and perform content search on the page.
 spline: base
 isComponent: true
 toc: false